-a.
-What are some reasons for the decline in response rate over the past decade?
+- a.
+What are some reasons for the decline in response rate over the past decade? - b.

-b.
 Explain why researchers are concerned with the impact of the declining response rate on public opinion polls.

-1.H: Sampling and Data (Homework) is shared under a not declared license and was authored, remixed, and/or curated by LibreTexts.
+This page titled 1.8: Homework is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by OpenStax via source content that was edited to the style and standards of the LibreTexts platform.